|Generated:||August 31, 2014|

 Any help will be greatly appreciated, just follow those steps:

-- Please start a new fork (https://bitbucket.org/ericgazoni/openpyxl/fork) for each independant feature, don’t try to fix all problems at the same time, it’s easier for those who will review and merge your changes ;-)
+1. Please start a new fork (https://bitbucket.org/ericgazoni/openpyxl/fork) for each independent feature, don’t try to fix all problems at the same time, it’s easier for those who will review and merge your changes ;-)

 This is an open-source project, maintained by volunteers on their spare time, so while we try to work on this project as often as possible, sometimes life gets in the way.
 Please be patient.